MODIFIED DEMOLITION DERBY RULES

 15. Body Mount Bolts: body mount rubbers are allowed to be removed.
 They may be replaced with a spacer no thicker than 6”.
 You are not allowed to add more holes for bolts.

 16. Inside of Car: WAGONS MUST HAVE THE SPARE TIRE FLAP REMOVED OR A HOLE CUT THAT IS BIG ENOUGH TO SEE THROUGH!
 You may build a cage from the driver’s side to the passenger’s side doors.
 Cage must remain a minimum of 12” in front of rear axle.
 No more than three bars going across: 1 in the dash area and 2 in the back seat area.
 These may be welded or bolted.
 6 Vertical down tubes are allowed AND MAY BE WELDED TO FRAME.
-NO KICKERS.
 Material for this cage can’t exceed 12” in width.
 NO REINFORCEMENTS EXCEPT AS STATED IN THESE RULES!
 Halo bars are allowed, if they go to the frame they will be counted as two of the 6 vertical down tubes.
 Front and back window bars may not exceed 4” past top or bottom of window opening.
 2 bars in front max.
 2 bars in back max.
 Must have one front bar.
+2016 Rule Change: Kickers to A-frame are allowed.

 17. Safety & Regulations: Safety belts and DOT approved helmets are required.
 DRIVER’S DISGRESSION ON SEAT BELTS!
 All helmets must be securely fastened.
 You are required to wear long pants and shirt.
 It is recommended that you wear a long-sleeve shirt or fire suit.
 Radiator over flow hoses that are shooting steam or water toward other cars or officials will be disqualified.
 Header pipes aimed toward the front of the care will be disqualified.
 If anything is changed on your car after inspection to make your car illegal, you will be automatically disqualified and will not receive a refund of entry.
 If you have a hole in your firewall, it should be covered with something nonflammable.